marktsoy/flashcards_api/readme.md

 ## Diffs:

-- Use Gin instead of Gorilla Mux
+- Use Gin
 - Use Zap instead of Logrus
+  - How to substitue Gin inner logger?
+Looks like it is harcoded into Gin Engine.
 - Entities:
   - User
   - Deck